Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/setup.md

 but since these can be very bleeding-edge, they're not normally recommended for inexperienced users.

-!!! bug "Attention"
-    At the time of writing, the latest vs-preview release does not work with Python 3.12 due to an obscure PyQt6 bug.
-    Until this is fixed, you'll need to use `vsjet latest`.

 Linux users may need to create a virtualenv to install the packages or try their luck with `pipx`.

 ## Installing your Code Editor